 If you had a frustrating day and now you are in a bad mood, Living on One Dollar is a documentary you should watch.
 This film will make you feel more grateful and will give you an idea of the living situation people of a lot of people around the world.

 As the name suggests, it is about people living under a dollar per day.
 This documentary is shot in rural Guatemala.
 Four friends live on just a dollar for two months.
 They face many adversities like financial stress, limited resources, and even hunger.
-Still, they survive and show us what people have to go through in their everyday routine.
+Still, they survive and show us what people have to go through in their everyday routines.

 This documentary can help a viewer become more conscious of wasting food and other resources.
 Another good thing that has come out of this documentary is that it helped the team raise 750K dollars for the development of people in that village.